Implementing HART-IP in Plants – The Ultimate User Guide

 HART-IP Cybersecurity

 HART-IP is an application protocol on top of the IP network layer protocol.
-The network over which HART-IP is transported can therefore make use of the wide range of solutions available for IP; such as Transport Layer Security (TLS) / Secure Socket Layer (SSL) encryption, IEEE 802.1x authentication, firewalls, intrusion detection systems, VPN tunneling, and many others.
+The network over which HART-IP is transported can therefore make use of the wide range of security solutions available for IP; such as Transport Layer Security (TLS) / Secure Socket Layer (SSL) encryption, IEEE 802.1x authentication, firewalls, intrusion detection systems, VPN tunneling, and many others.
 A system can thus be designed to provide multiple layers of encryption, authentication, authorization, and verification etc. for security with defense in depth.
 That is, security is not part of the HART-IP protocol itself.
 Rather, security is at the lower layers which has the additional benefit that other protocols sharing the same network can also benefit from the same mechanisms.

 HART-IP Troubleshooting